djcarrad/qcodes-elab/README.rst

 Additionally...
 ---------------

-- If you are going to use VISA instruments (e.g. ones that communicate via GPIB, USB, RS232) you should install NI VISA and GPIB(488.2) backend from National Instruments website
+- If you are going to use VISA instruments (e.g. ones that communicate via GPIB, USB, RS232) you should install the NI VISA and GPIB(488.2) backends from the National Instruments website

 - If the qcodes install fails, you may need to install Visual Studio C++ build tools. https://visualstudio.microsoft.com/downloads/ --> Tools for Visual Studio --> Build Tools for Visual Studio.